Lomovskayavirus: Structure

 Lomovskayaviruses are nonenveloped, with a head and tail.
 The head is about 53 nm in diameter, consisting of 72 capsomers.
 The tail is long and flexible, at about 100 nm long, 5 nm wide, has a 15 nm wide baseplate and four tail fibers ended by terminal knobs.

 Genome

-Both species have been fully sequenced.
+The species have been fully sequenced.
 They have about 41-42k nucleotides, with 53 and 55 proteins.

 Life cycle

 Viral replication is cytoplasmic.
 The virus attaches to the host cell's adhesion receptors using its terminal fibers, and ejects the viral DNA into the host cytoplasm via long flexible tail ejection system.
 Replication follows the replicative transposition model.
 DNA-templated transcription is the method of transcription.
 Once the viral genes have been replicated, the procapsid is assembled and packed.
 The tail is then assembled and the mature virions are released via lysis.
 Bacteria serve as the natural host.
 Transmission routes are passive diffusion.